Stanton

 Housing

 Stanton remains among OC's more accessible incorporated cities by absolute price, though "accessible" has shifted significantly.
 Citywide pricing has appreciated meaningfully in recent years and now sits well above earlier baselines.
 Rentals have climbed sharply alongside the broader OC market.
-Almost everything is renter-occupied; single-family homes for sale are rare.
+Roughly half of households rent, per Census estimates, and detached single-family listings are a limited slice of the market.
 Most housing stock is 40–60 years old, small, and showing its age.
 New construction is essentially absent.
 Verify current pricing and rental data with a licensed agent for any specific budget.

 The Tradeoffs

 Density creates noise and congestion.
-Infrastructure feels strained — parking is difficult, schools are crowded, services are overburdened.
+Infrastructure feels strained.
+Parking is difficult, schools are crowded, services are overburdened.
 Air quality suffers from freeway and industrial proximity.
 Aging stock means frequent maintenance issues.
-School quality is generally below central OC norms; Garden Grove Unified serves the area, with individual Stanton schools facing higher student-to-teacher ratios and more constrained resources.
+School quality is generally below central OC norms; Garden Grove Unified serves most of the city (with some pockets in the Magnolia and Savanna elementary districts), and campus quality varies by attendance area; verify by address.
 If you need space, quiet, or stronger school options, Stanton isn't viable.

 Quick Answers